Founder of Make Equal

 What’s going on in your life right now?

-Where did you grow up, and where are you living right now?
+Where did you grow up, and where do you live now?

-What places would you recommend for someone visiting Berlin?
+What places would you recommend for someone visiting your hometown?

 When is your favourite time of the day and why?